 The married couple moved to Starston Hall, Harleston, Norfolk and he had a studio there and in London.
 He became friends with fellow painters Robert MacBryde and Robert Colquhoun and it was at this time that Carr also started to collect art.
-He became a significant artist in the Norfolk Contemporary Art Society exhibiting at the prestigious Norfolk and Norwich Art Circle from 1946-7 and also contributed works to a representative exhibition of British Painters at the Whitechapel Art Gallery in 1953 and at the Southampton City Art Gallery some years later.
+He became a significant artist in the Norfolk Contemporary Art Society and also contributed works to a representative exhibition of British Painters at the Whitechapel Art Gallery in 1953 and at the Southampton City Art Gallery some years later.